Expression Evaluator

 Aggregates

-An functionArgumentsCache allows the partial evaluator to cache the implementation of a function provided the argument types.
+An functionArgumentsCache allows the expression evaluator to cache the implementation of a function provided the| argument types.
+This decreases the overhead caused by function overloading.
 When not providing a cache in the context, the evaluator will create one.

 This cache can be reused across multiple evaluators.
 Manual modification is not recommended.